 Preventing disease requires on-time vaccination for your entire family, especially for children.
-With that in mind, childhood vaccine schedules are developed with great care to ensure that your children are protected from diseases when they are most vulnerable and when their bodies are best able to build immune responses to the different vaccines.
+With that in mind, childhood vaccine schedules are developed with great care to ensure that your children are protected from diseases when they are most vulnerable to infection and when their bodies are best able to build immune responses to the different vaccines.

 The immunizations you and your family members need may vary based on several factors, including age, where you live, and where you travel.
 However, the vast majority of children are best protected by following the CDC-AAP-AAFP’s Recommended Childhood Immunization Schedule.
-Below you will find the vaccines your child is recommended to receive at his or her well-child visits, listed according to the age he or she would receive the first dose.
+Below you will find the vaccines your child is recommended to receive at his or her well-child visits, listed according to the age at which he or she would receive the first dose.

 Jump to an age group: